 Attention!
 Before getting involved with Redbubble, please read this update first.

-Online business can be considered as an active income and a passive income option.
-And there are various methods to run a business online.
-I went through 5 of the passive income ones in last week’s post 5 Online Businesses That Work.
+Online business is an umbrella term to so many types of businesses.
+It can be both an active income and a passive income source.
+There are various methods to run a business online and I went through 5 of the passive income ones in this previous post 5 Online Businesses That Work.

-In this post, however, I’m discussing the method I have tried so far which is selling products online.
-I tried several websites and here I will be sharing the pros and cons through my experience with Zazzle, Redbubble, Cafepress, Threadless, and Printful.
-(You can jump to Zazzle’s section to skip the intro.)
+In this post, I’m discussing one of the methods I have tried myself which is selling print-on-demand products online.
+I tried several websites and here I will be sharing the pros and cons through my experience with Zazzle, Redbubble, Cafepress, Threadless, Printful, and Shopify.